Code-Differently-Curriculum/U7S4-DebuggingConceptsandTechniques/ReadMe.md

     * Run the program with your IDE's debugger to debug this program: :
       * Set the breakpoint in the getDistance method
-      * Press Step In to go to the next line
+      * Press “Step In” (blue downward pointing arrow in the ‘Terminal’ window) to go to the next line.
       * Observe the values of the x1, x2, y1, y2, speed, distance, and
         time variables
     * Can you identify the bug?